UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 G^*, F^* = \arg \min_{G, F} \max_{D_X, D_Y} \mathcal{L}(G, F, D_X, D_Y)
 $$

+## Stable Diffusion

+Stable Diffusion is in the class of latent diffusion models (LDMs).
+Similar to diffusion models, LDMs work by repeatedly removing noise from an image, but instead of starting in the pixel space, LDMs start in the latent space.

+Why might this be a good idea?
+We can reduce the dimensionality with minimal loss of information!
+This makes training and image generation more efficient and allows for high-resolution image synthesis.

+## Image Captioning with Transformers

 ## Reference

 Please make sure to cite properly in your work, for example: